Pooshlmer/uber-emailfailover/README.md

 <property name="mailgunServer" value=""/>
 in src/main/webapp/WEB-INF/appengine-web.xml.

+It uses Java/JSP and hosted on Google App Engine.
+I chose this because I wanted to try Google App Engine and didn't want to learn a language at the same time with the deadline.
+Most of the code is mine, some of the config files were seeded by the setup for Google.

 It is fairly simple overall.
 It only has the single front end page with basic validation client side using validate.js.
 I don't bother with much validation on the back end as I am just submitting strings to a service,